 How to Wear a Smoking Jacket

 The smoking jacket may seem like a unique attire and not appropriate to be added to a capsule wardrobe.
-However, if you are want to give it a try, here are some stylish suggestions for you.
+However, no one can simply ignore a man in a smoking jacket, so it’s well worth trying this fabulous clothing piece.
+If you want to give it a try, here are some stylish suggestions for you.

 Embroidered Smoking Jackets

 Get your hands on an extravagantly embroidered smoking jacket.
-Wear it to a wedding paired with black trousers and black oxford shoes.
+If you want to know how to wear a smoking jacket with splendid embroidery, wear it to a wedding paired with black trousers and black oxford shoes.
 You will surely turn heads your way with this unique and uber-stylish outfit.

 Red and Black Smoking Jackets

-Pair a classic white oxford shirt with a red and black brocade smoking jacket.
+Pair a classic white oxford shirt with brocade a red and black smoking jacket.
+Alternatively, a black and red velvet smoking jacket is also a good option.
 For bottoms, choose black crisp trousers for a well-dressed look.
-Elevate the look with a black bow tie.
+Elevate the red and black smoking jacket outfit with a black bow tie.

 Plaid Smoking Jackets

 Plaid gives you retro vibes, and men who love retro style must go for a plaid smoking jacket.
 It is even better if you match the plaid jacket with plaid pants for a consistent look.
 That will definitely add to the elegance of the outfit.

 Double Breasted Smoking Jackets

 If you have a plain black double-breasted smoking jacket for men, you have an opportunity to rock the Scandinavian look.
 Minimalism and monochromatic style is the crux of Scandinavian men.
 Team up a black shirt and slim-fit black jeans with the black jacket.
 Round off the look with black double monk straps.